Jeff-Hutchins/database-exercises/README.md

-This is where I will do all of my work here at Codeup!
+This is where I will do all of my SQL exercises.